simplykapoor/teched2022-IN260/exercises/ex3/ex31/README.md

     <br><img src="/exercises/ex1/images/03-0001.png" width=50% height=50%>

-3. In ..., select button *Create*

 ## Summary

-You should have ...
+You should have been able to onboard a new employee successfully in SAP SuccessFactors

 Continue to - [Exercise 3.2](/exercises/ex3/ex32)